Free lightweight server manager

 Is the Tera Term download free?

 Tera Term is a free software utility offered by the current development team: Tera Term Project.
-The free download package is lightweight and does not require a lot of storage space on PC computers and laptops.
+The free download package is lightweight and does not require a lot of storage space on PCs and laptops.

 Is Tera Term safe?